GriffithsLab/griffithslab-website/content/people/index.md

 <div align="right"> <img src="/img/sorenza_pic.jpg" style="margin:50px 50px 100px 50px" align="right" width="250" /> </div>

 Research Interests:
-Sorenza officially joined the lab in January 2021.
+Sorenza officially joined the lab in January, 2021.
 She completed her M.Eng. in Biomedical Engineering at Imperial College London, with a final year project at the Neural Coding department.
 She first worked with Dr. John Griffiths during Google Summer of Code 2020 where she developed a python package for running validation tests on models generating a neural power spectrum.
 Sorenza's research in the lab is focused on mathematical modelling of large-scale brain network dynamics, with a focus on measured alpha oscillations observed in EEG.
 The aim of her project is to use and extend these computational models to better understand the role of brain rhythms in large-scale brain networks.
 She is also interested in understanding how brain stimulation affects these networks, which is crucial to finding treatments for neurological diseases.
 Sorenza is currently applying her skills in computational neuroscience, neuroimaging and signal processing to compare and analyze different cortico-cortical and corticothalamic models such as the Jansen-Rit, Wilson-Cowan and Robinson models.